yashyyash/Computer-Seekho/README.md

 ---

+## 💡 Inspiration

+This project is a CDAC Final Project to simplify and promote computer learning for beginners and students.

+---
 ## 🙋‍♂️ Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+🚀 **Contributing Guidelines**

+To contribute to this project, please follow the steps below to ensure a clean and collaborative workflow:

+1. **Create a New Branch**
+   Name your branch using the format:
+   `YourName_YourTask`
+   *(e.g., `Rahul_AddLoginFeature`)*

+2. **Switch to Your Branch**
+   Make sure to work only within the branch you've just created.

+3. **Implement Your Changes Locally**
+   Develop and test your changes thoroughly on your local machine.

+4. **Record a Demo**
+   Once your feature or fix is working, create a **short video** demonstrating its functionality.
+This helps everyone understand what’s been implemented.

+5. **Push and Create a Pull Request**

+   * Push your branch to the remote repository.
+   * Create a **Pull Request (PR)** to merge it into the `main` branch.
+   * Assign reviewers if needed and add a description of your changes.

+❗ **Important:**
+**Do not push changes directly to the `main` branch.** Always work on a separate branch and use PRs for merging.

+Thank you for contributing and maintaining project quality! 🙌

 ---

-## 💡 Inspiration

-This project is a CDAC Final Project to simplify and promote computer learning for beginners and students.